Page Contributor(s): Drew Peterson, MA, USA; Fran Armentano, North Granby, CT.

-The climb from the Lanesboro side is worth doing too - it's about a mile longer but starts from a higher elevation so it comes in at about a more gentle 4% from Rt.
-7. There's parking at the Visitor Center at the base of Rockwell Road, though the steepest pitch of the climb is the road up to the visitor center, so you'll want to backtrack to the highway and ride back up for the full effect.
+The climb from the Lanesboro side is worth doing too - it's about a mile longer but starts from a higher elevation so it comes in at a more gentle ~4% from Route 7.
+There's parking at the Visitor Center at the base of Rockwell Road, though the steepest pitch of the climb is the road up to the visitor center, so you'll want to backtrack to the highway and ride back up for the full effect.
 The first two miles and the last three miles of the climb from the visitor center are easily the steepest (around 7-8%), but there's about a two mile flat section in between.
 Remember when you merge with Notch Road and the North Adams ascent that any rider you see at this intersection is coming off a sustained flat section whereas you're not, as it's a little demoralizing otherwise seeing riders ripping around the corner as you grind your way up to the intersection.